Back to Basics: A step by step protocol

 While there are numerous recommendations regarding preparation design, restoration placement, and curing technique, current research indicates that restoration longevity depends on several variables that may be difficult for the dentist to control.

 These variables include the patient’s caries risk, tooth position, patient habits, number of restored surfaces, the quality adhesion and the ability of the material to produce a sealed tooth- restoration interface.

 1. Diagnostic and initial occlusal check

 2. Isolation and pre-wedging

 3. Cavity preparation and cavity finishing

-4. Proximal reconstruction and occlusal layering
+4. Proximal wall build-up and occlusal layering

 5. Straining (Optional) and finishing

 6. Polishing and final occlusal check

-1. protect the proximal rubber to be broken during the cavity preparation
+1. Protect the proximal rubber to be broken during the cavity preparation

-2. push the rubber and the gingiva more apically
+2. Push the rubber and the gingiva more apically

-3. separate the teeth so the proximal preparation is easier
+3. Separate the teeth so the proximal preparation is easier

 2. Removal of the caries